undergroundwires/CEH-in-bullet-points/chapters/17-mobile-platforms/mobile-hacking.md

   - Easy through e.g. using prepaid SMS card using fake identity
   - Usually not checked by antiviruses
   - Users are not familiar
-- E.g. "Paypal - your account has been locked"
+- E.g. "PayPal - your account has been locked"

 ## Pairing

-- Pairing with malicious devices may enable e.g. [Bluesnarfing](./../09-wireless-networks/bluetooth.md#bluesnarfing) and [BlueBugging](./../09-wireless-networks/bluetooth.md#bluebugging)
+- Pairing with malicious devices may enable e.g. [BlueSnarfing](./../09-wireless-networks/bluetooth.md#bluesnarfing) and [BlueBugging](./../09-wireless-networks/bluetooth.md#bluebugging)